Dishwasher Is Not Draining

 If the drain hose is clogged or restricted in some way, then your dishwasher won’t drain or will only partly drain.
 Kinks in hoses are common problems but if they are left unchecked they can grow into larger problems, there could also be food waste or other debris blocking the hose as well.

 Checking and removing these blockages and straightening out kinks requires experienced hands and usually, your dishwasher will need some disassembly as well.
-So, if you suspect a block in your dishwasher’s drain hose call in a professional dishwasher repair engineer.
+So, if you suspect a block in your dishwasher’s drain hose call in a dishwasher repair company.

 Now not all models of dishwasher will feature drain belts but for models that do it should be one of the first things you check if your dishwasher suddenly stops draining.
 So, what is a drain belt?
 It might sound like a fashion endeavour doomed to fail but it’s actually more practical.